williamd1k0/gdscript-cli/README.md

 # Main Goals

-I said above that my focus is on rapid implementation, but why?

-Godot Engine is becoming very popular and new users need an easy way to try GDScript while they are waiting for Godot 3.0.

-Jokes aside.
 The main goal is run GDScript through a web server.
 It will ease snippet tests, especially for new users.

 The other goal is run GDScript easily from cli, no need to create a new project just to test a simple script (GDScript as general-purpose language intensifies).